marigold-dev/training-nft-1/README.md

         </Box>
 ```

-Add missing imports at beginning of the file
+Finally, your imports at beginning of the file should be like this :

 ```typescript
 import SwipeableViews from "react-swipeable-views";